Log File Sanitisation

 Export Clean Logs**

-Download sanitized logs that are:
+Download sanitised logs that are:

 - Safe to share with third parties